codecircuit/minstructor/doc/minstructor.md

 :   Specify additional *backend arguments*.
 This option depends on your
     choosen backend.
 E.g. -a "--exclusive -w compute-node.cluster.com" will instruct slurm to execute the submitted jobs on host compute-node.cluster.com.

+\--left-list-delimiter "*string*"
+:   Specify the list delimiter, which denotes a parsed and expanded set
+    expression

+\--right-list-delimiter "*string*"
+:   Specify the list delimiter, which denotes a parsed and expanded set
+    expression

 -h, \--help
 :   Show this help message